July 22 – Three Days in Sunny Zeeland

 Some friends will disagree with me, but motorcycles make you too vulnerable.
 Just to think about how far she flew and tumbled from where her bike is laying, makes me have the shivers.

 (When I went to sleep that night, she was still on my mind.
-I hope all is well and will fully recover.) -Update- A newspaper account two days later mention that her injuries were less than initially thought and she would fully recover.
+I hope all is well and will fully recover.)

-“Sint Maarten.”
-We met and used to live in St. Maarten in the caribbean, so what else were we to do than go check it out and grab a cup of coffee too.
+We were taking our time driving the remainder of the day, after this sobering experience, as we happened to see a street sign that read “Sint Maarten.”
+We met and used to live in St. Maarten/St.Martin in the Caribbean, so what else were we to do than go check it out and grab a cup of coffee too.

 On the way we saw a field of tulips but we could not pull over for a photo op.
 We continued on into town, went through quite fast as it is actually a small village, turned around and headed back to the only place we saw open called “Café De Klimop.”
-I actually turned out to be what we “thought” was a bar, but ended up being SO much more.
+It actually turned out to be what we “thought” was a bar, but ended up being SO much more.
 We ordered some coffee and, as we were the only ones in the place, began chatting with the owner.

 We had a blast.
 He was so sweet and kind.
 He gave me a Texel beer glass, then I asked for some beer caps and he had a few for me, but then he began giving me all kinds of beer items including four stacks of different beer coasters.
 It was like Christmas in July.
-I walk in a bit sad after the morning’s experiences, but walked out with gifts, beer, fond memories and a new friend on Facebook.
+I walked in a bit sad after that morning’s crash experiences, but walked out with gifts, beer, fond memories and a new friend on Facebook.
 This traveling is turning into an amazing roller coaster ride.

 Canals running all over, huge greenhouses selling the loveliest of flowers and cute homes dotting the landscape.